Skip to content

 Instead of:

-# import the mysql.connector module
+# import module mysql.connector

 from mysql.connector import DatabaseError, InterfaceError, connect